Urgell Beatus: History

+There are 12 illustrations included in the preliminary pages, then 67 in the Apocalypse Commentary itself, with a further 11 illustrating Jerome's Commentary on the Book of Daniel, and more illustrating the genealogy of Christ.
+These two texts were often included in Beatus manuscripts by this date.

 On 29 September 1996, two members of an organized gang of art thieves stole the Beatus after cutting the power and breaking the window of the museum.
 This group was caught in Valencia on 21 January 1997, among other works of art the police recovered the intact Beatus.